ahmeterdem1/SSL-Messager/README.md

 to be implemented.
 I guess my end goal here would be to connect ciphertools and this project and to create a fully functional and fully custom tls server.
 So one day i will turn to using my own computer despite all the possible dangers.

+In the recent debugging tests, a server shutdown has never been observed.
+However there was just one instance that server kicked everybody but stayed online.
+The causing error has been identified.

 #### Input-Output Mix up